Positive and Contented

 Ruth and I know more than anyone could imagine that my recovery was not inevitable, she could have spent her life wiping my bottom, never even going to a shop together, nevermind going on holiday together.

-I'm a bit paranoid about repeating myself regarding a conversation I may already have had with someone, so I often qualify the start of a conversation with "I don't know if I've already said this".
-This was a legacy from reading from MDT meeting minutes of how I was easily distracted and often repeated myself, things I wasn’t aware of.
+I'm a bit paranoid about repeating myself regarding a conversation I may already have had with someone, so I often qualify the start of a conversation with "I don't know if I've already said this."
+This was a legacy after reading some rehabilitation support staff meeting minutes, of how I was easily distracted and often repeated myself, things I wasn’t aware of.
 It felt really strange to learn of such a vast change to my personality from a bullet review item typed on a report and the ensuing discussion.
 In a nutshell, I wasn’t who I thought I was.

 "I want to share what I consider the thing that makes every pain-staking minute of recovery worthwhile.
 The “silver lining” if you will, is ALL OF THE MOMENTS OF LIFE I didn’t miss out on thanks to my exceptional good fortune of surviving against the odds."